jkenney0501/dbt_superstore_dim_model/README.md

 ## Tableau Dashboard

 This is just a placeholder while the actual dahshbaord is being developed form the data used for this project.
 This is a simple version whereas the actial version is developed using the model data above and will have much more detail and various grain layers to tell a deeper story.
+This Dashboard pulls its data on a daily refresh after the dbt job(s) have run and updates on automated schedule.
+It uses a matrialized view to pull its complents that crrae the dash.
+I do this to minimixe the calcualtions Tableau has to complete to speed up its rendering.

 https://public.tableau.com/views/superstore_17058800874340/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link